-Prediabetes treatment is usually possible with simple lifestyle changes.
+Prediabetes, also known as borderline diabetes, treatment is usually possible with simple lifestyle changes.
 The Diabetes Prevention Program (DPP) focuses on modest weight loss and physical activity, and has been proven to lower diabetes risk by 58%.

 Built with Harvard and Stanford research and behavior change specialists, Lark is your intelligent health coach in the palm of your hand.
 These are some ways to get more out of your personal Lark coach to prevent diabetes.

 Taking action is important if you have prediabetes because you can usually alter its path.
 In most cases, you can delay or prevent diabetes.
 Some people even manage to reverse prediabetes and achieve normal blood sugar levels.

 1 .
 Use The App

 Lark DPP is your personal health coach.
 You can talk to your coach anytime, anywhere using your smartphone, and there is no limit to the amount of coaching you can get.
 The more you use Lark, the more benefits you get, such as more tips and advice, and increased motivation.

 Because the program is powered by artificial intelligence (AI), you also get a more personalized program as Lark gets to know you better.
 That can mean:

 - More relevant suggestions based on what you normally eat or when you normally exercise.